TedTschopp/The-Marchen-Engine/index.md

 (sometimes whether you're trained in that skill or not).
 You will roll the dice.
 Then you will take that number and add any sort of modifiers based on your characters aspects, characteristics, skills and specializations.
-Finally you will add any sort of difficulty modifier based on the circumstances of what your character is trying to do.
+Finally, you will add any sort of difficulty modifier based on the circumstances of what your character is trying to do.
 Then you will compare the resulting number against the Degree of Effect to see the outcome in that circumstance.
 Most of the times, skill checks